 Love dumplings?
 Also check out my easy Vegan Dumplings using simple, everyday ingredients, a tasty solution to a meat-free meal!
 Otherwise, these juicy and flavour-packed Pork Pan-Fried Dumplings (pot-stickers) will get your tastebuds dancing for sure!

-- Chicken stock powder is a convenient choice for making a soup quick.
-The stock powder brand above, Lee Kum Kee (not sponsored), is perfect for this recipes as the flavour profile matches the real deal (what you get at restaurants).
+- Chicken stock powder is a convenient choice for making a soup broth quick.
+The stock powder brand above, Lee Kum Kee (not sponsored), is perfect for this recipes as the flavour profile matches the real deal (Asian flavour profile).
 Of course, you can use any other chicken stocks that you've got in the pantry.
+Even better, use homemade chicken broth!

 - Peeled and deveined prawns (shrimp).
 I like buying a bag of these frozen goodies when they're on sale and keep them in the freezer.
 Kudos to those of you who prefer to peel and devein prawns at home yourselves!

-- Bok choy can be substituted for any other Asian greens you prefer such as gai lan, choy sum, etc.
+- Bok choy or any other Asian greens you prefer such as gai lan, choy sum, etc.

-- Wonton wrappers and fresh egg noodles can be found at most Asian supermarkets.
+- Fresh wonton wrappers and fresh egg noodles are available at your local Asian grocery store.
 To my Australian readers, you can find both at most Coles and Woolies!

-- An alternative to fresh egg noodles is the dried version (can be found in the international aisle) but if you can, I highly recommend the fresh ones as they have a nice bite to them.
+- An alternative to fresh egg noodles is the dried version (in the international aisle) although I highly recommend the fresh ones as they have a nice bite to them.

-- Shaoxing wine is a Chinese rice wine variety that's widely available and can be substituted for dry sherry.
+- Shaoxing wine is a Chinese rice wine variety that's widely available.
+Substitute: dry sherry.

 - Sesame oil adds a fantastic nutty aroma to the pork and prawns wontons as well as the soup.
-Can also be found at the international aisle of major supermarkets.
+Also available at the international aisle of major supermarkets.

 Step by step instructions